 Val = Range("A1").Value

-How to Write values in to a Range
+How to write values in to a Range in Excel VBA

 Let us see writing values in a Range using Range Object in VBA.